-I used Hubspot’s editorial calendar template and customized it for my needs.
-There’s no need to recreate the wheel when there are good foundation pieces.
+I have used spreadsheets and Google documents in the past but I've found that I really love a smart workflow in Trello.
+There's no need to recreate the wheel when there are good foundation pieces.

 Two types of editorial calendars

-I use Evernote to save blog ideas or little phrases that pop into my head that I’ll turn into blog posts later.
-It’s great to be able to access it on my smartphone, tablet, or desktop.
-It’s been a life-saver for me!
+I use Notes on my phone and Trello to save blog ideas or little phrases that pop into my head that I'll turn into blog posts later.
+It's great to be able to access it on my smartphone, tablet, or desktop.
+It's been a life-saver for me!